Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode.md

 dark opt-in, light override, repeated application, shared image preservation, the real leftover-review constructor hook, and progress recreation/pending-callback disposal.
 It does not run the production entry point or modify its manifest.

+After the dialog/tooltip/Feedback repair, fresh checker runs retained the expected .NET 10 default/dark/light-override counts (158/160/158) and .NET 8 bypass count (155).
+A separate local STA WinForms checker passed 79 dark assertions and 38 each for light override and .NET 8 bypass.
+It exercised real controls and native accessibility providers, including dialog focus and checkbox state, both known `ToolTip` owners, ObjectListView tooltip event colors, owner-bound worker-thread dialog marshalling, both Feedback DOM shapes, and rendered native-tooltip and dark Feedback bitmaps.
+These local checker sources are ignored artifacts and are not part of the patch.
+They do not replace a real screen-reader announcement pass.

+A network-dependent dark smoke passed 85 assertions.
+The local application firewall intentionally blocks the generated `NativeDarkRepairCheck.exe`, so the same compiled harness DLL was run through the allowed .NET host.
+The current page then loaded in MSHTML, its `wsite-content` DOM was adapted, its computed background matched the dark system color, and a rendered bitmap showed readable content.
+The blocked apphost run's themed navigation-error page was retained only as secondary error-surface evidence.

 An external visual host subsequently replayed the compiled integration DLL's main window, Properties, seven Settings pages, wizard, progress and leftover review.